 Later, as you work in the treated area and reintroduce contaminants and germs to the area, the process should be performed again.
 If you can eliminate bringing the contaminants into the work area again, it shouldn’t need fog disinfecting performed again for a while.

 If your workspace is one of the areas we talked about earlier, you should include this type of germ elimination on a regular basis.
 Whether that is daily, weekly, or monthly, cutting down on harsh germs and dangerous contaminants will help reduce health issues and illness, missed work, and other economic problems.
 It’s very important to take disinfecting your work areas seriously and not face health-related problems in the future.
 Plus, your clientele will appreciate the added assurance that your place of business is free of germs and that you take decontaminating these areas seriously.

 When You Need Serious Cleaning

-The simple way to keep your office, school, restaurant, retail space, health care facility, or gym cleaned on a regular basis is to hire a professional team to come and clean this space for you.
-Let us do the cleaning work!
-When you also need something more serious taken care of like tough germs and viral contagions, look to us to bring you the top of the line process and expertise like electrostatic cleaning and chemical fogging.
+The simple way to keep your workplace cleaned on a regular basis is to hire a professional team to come and clean this space for you.
+When you also need a more serious clean to tackle tough germs and viral contagions, look to us to bring you the top of the line process and expertise with electrostatic cleaning and fogging disinfecting.

-Click here to learn more about our services for all your cleaning needs and here for more details about our electrostatic cleaning and fogging services.
+Learn more about our commercial electrostatic cleaning and fogging disinfecting services.
 We also have a checklist you can look over when you are interviewing your new cleaning crew.
 Our professional cleaning staff is bonded, insured, and maintains OSHA compliance.
 We would be happy to clean it for you.
 Please contact us online or call us at 571.451.0441 for answers to your questions and to schedule your janitorial cleaning appointment today!